MichaelCade/90DaysOfDevOps/Days/day69.md

 I forked the repo above and then ran `git clone https://github.com/MichaelCade/awx-operator.git` my advice is you do the same and do not use my repository as I might change things or it might not be there.

-In the cloned repository you will find a awx-demo.yml file we need to change `NodePort` for `ClusterIP` as per below:
+In the cloned repository you will find an awx-demo.yml file we need to change `NodePort` for `ClusterIP` as per below:

 ```Yaml
 ---